 And then the other way that you can find out is by asking the other physicians at the practice.
 When you go to an interview and talk to some of the other associates or maybe new partners, ask them how you would consider your lifestyle.
 Do you have a good balance?
 Would you consider yourself overworked?
 These are all things that I’m shocked about.
-Sometimes, when I talk to someone when I’m reviewing their contract, I say, well, when you spoke to the other physicians at the practice, what did they say about this and this and this?
+Sometimes, when I talk to someone while reviewing their contract, I say, well, when you spoke to the other physicians at the practice, what did they say about this and this and this?
 And they say, “oh, I didn’t ask them anything.
 I didn’t even think about that.”

-In finding jobs after residency, yes, you have to use every resource when looking for new jobs, and talking to the people there is extraordinarily important.
+In finding jobs after residency, yes, you must use every resource when looking for new jobs, and talking to the people there is extraordinarily important.
 Now, it’s doubtful that you’ll find a bunch of physicians just completely badmouthing the employer, but if you do, it’s an enormous red flag, and you need to run away as soon as possible.
 But talk to the people there and find out how they like working there and their lifestyle.
 If you can identify where you want to go and then ask the right questions, you can find a terrific job that suits your needs.

 Ideal Time for a Resident to Look for a New Position

 It depends on several reasons.
 You want to start looking before you’ve completed training.
 Most of the time, I would find people will start to think about, all right, where do I want to go?
 What are some opportunities in the areas I’m interested in moving to?
-Then usually right before the last year of training, they start to get serious.
-I would say, in maybe July, August, or September of their previous year of training.
+Then usually, right before the last year of training, they start to get serious.
+I would say maybe July, August, or September of their previous year of training.
 And that way, they have close to 10 months, something like that, to find the job, negotiate the contract, sign the agreement, prepare to move, and all that stuff.